Interacting Urns on Directed Networks with Node-Dependent Sampling and Reinforcement

-In this paper, we classify the reinforcement type and graph structure on which the proportion of balls of either colour across all urns converges almost surely to a deterministic limit.
-This generalizes the result in \cite{kaur2023interacting}.
-Our results show that an almost sure deterministic limit exists if the graph and the reinforcement matrices are such that the influence of the stubborn nodes or that of a non-P\'olya type urn reaches everywhere in the graph.
-In particular, on a strongly connected graph, a single node with non-P\'olya type reinforcement is sufficient to achieve a deterministic limit for the fraction of balls of either colour across all urns.
-Further, when all nodes are of P\'olya type, we show that the presence of de-preferential nodes may yield a deterministic limit and classify graphs (in terms of how preferential and de-preferential nodes are connected) on which this is possible.
-We also derive general conditions for synchronisation, where the fraction of balls of either colour converges to the same deterministic limit in each urn.
-Finally, CLT-type results for fluctuation of fraction of balls of a colour around its limit are stated and proved.
+In this paper, we classify the reinforcement types and graph structures that ensure the proportion of balls of each colour across all urns converges almost surely to a deterministic limit, thus generalizing the results in \cite{kaur2023interacting}.
+Our results show that a deterministic limit exists if there is at least one node with $0<q_i<1$, or the graph and the reinforcement matrices are such that the influence of the stubborn urn (nodes with 0 in-degree) or a non-P\'olya type urn permeates the entire graph.
+Specifically, on a strongly connected graph, the presence of a single node with non-P\'olya type reinforcement is sufficient to guarantee a deterministic limit for the proportion of balls of either colour across all urns.
+Specifically when all nodes are of P\'olya type, we show that the presence of de-preferential nodes can still yield a deterministic limit.
+Further, when $q_i \in \{0,1\}$ for all $i$, we classify graphs based on the relative positioning of preferential and de-preferential nodes, where a deterministic limit is feasible.
+We also derive general conditions for synchronisation, where the proportion of balls of either colour converges to the same deterministic limit in each urn.
+Finally, we state and prove CLT-type results for fluctuation of the proportion of a colour in each urn around its limit.